How Agile Improves Asset Manager Selection Process

 Each person of the chain contributes unique expertise, but agility comes from how seamlessly they work together.

-In agile settings, responsibilities are clearly mapped, allowing teams to shift quickly without losing alignment.
+In agile manager selection process, responsibilities are clearly mapped, allowing teams to shift quickly without losing alignment.

 3. Digital Tools